-Juvenile myelomonocytic leukemia (JMML) is a rare childhood cancer.
-It happens when immature blood cells (called blasts) make too many myelocytes and monocytes (two types of white blood cells).
-These myelocytes, monocytes, and blasts crowd the normal cells in the bone marrow and other organs in the body, causing the symptoms of JMML.
+Juvenile myelomonocytic (mye-uh-low-mon-uh-SIT-ik) leukemia (JMML) happens when immature blood cells (called blasts) make too many myelocytes and monocytes (two types of white blood cells.)
+The myelocytes, monocytes, and blasts crowd the normal cells in the bone marrow and other organs in the body and cause problems.

 What Are the Signs & Symptoms of Juvenile Myelomonocytic Leukemia?

 JMML develops over time, taking weeks to months.
 At first, kids can have very few symptoms.
 Eventually they may develop anemia, which is when the body has too few red blood cells.
 This happens because the bone marrow stops making the usual amount of red blood cells.

 - look pale

 When they don’t have enough platelets (PLATE-lits), kids with leukemia may bruise easily, get nosebleeds, or bleed for a long time after even a minor cut.

 - pain in the bones or joints, sometimes causing a limp

 - swollen (swollen glands) in the neck, groin, or elsewhere